 The type of Orthotics recommended to you will depend on not just your ailment or injury, but the shape of your feet as well.
 A physiotherapist can tell you what kind of orthotics you need, by evaluating your injury and the shape of your feet.

-The most popular kind of Orthotics include –
+The most popular kind of Orthotics include:

-- Casual Orthotics – These are inserts or pads that can be worn with regular shoes.
+• Casual Orthotics – These are inserts or pads that can be worn with regular shoes.

-- Custom Orthotics – these are inserts that are specially designed, keeping the shape of your feet and your particular needs in mind.
+• Custom Orthotics – these are inserts that are specially designed, keeping the shape of your feet and your particular needs in mind.

-- Sports Orthotics – these are inserts or pads that help to absorb shock while doing high impact activities.
-Be it running, jogging, cycling or playing a sport.
+• Sports Orthotics – these are inserts or pads that help to absorb shock while doing high-impact activities.
+Be it running, jogging, cycling, or playing a sport.
 There are even specialized Orthotics that slip easily into athletic shoes for professional athletes.

-- Dress Orthotics – These are inserts that can be put into heels and other fashionable shoes, and are particularly made for women.
+• Dress Orthotics – These are inserts that can be put into heels and other fashionable shoes, and are particularly made for women.

-- Accommodative Footwear – this refers to special footwear, which can accommodate the Orthotics.
+• Accommodative Footwear – this refers to special footwear, which can accommodate the Orthotics.

 Also read, Physiotherapy Oakville

-If you don’t have a sports injury, but are just very active, orthotics can still come to your aid.
+If you don’t have a sports injury but are just very active, orthotics can still come to your aid.
 But do seek your doctor’s advice before using any kind of orthotics.

 At Triangle Physiotherapy our health professionals cater to your needs and specifications.
 With the help of our professionals, you can figure out what is the best solution for you, based on your activities and the needs of your feet.
-So visit any of our locations in Etobicoke, Oakville, North York, Mississauga & Toronto to stay active with Orthotics!
+So visit any of our locations in Etobicoke, Oakville, North York, Mississauga & Downtown Toronto, to stay active with Orthotics!

-Wearing heels maybe a fashion statement for some, but for others it is a work necessity.
+Wearing heels may be a fashion statement for some, but for others, it is a work necessity.

-Studies have shown that
+Studies have shown that:

-- 72% women wear high heels at some point or the other
+• 72% of women wear high heels at some point or the other

-- 50% of them wear them at parties
+• 50% of them wear them at parties

-- 39% of them wear them everyday
+• 39% of them wear them every day

-- And 31% of them wear them to work
+• And 31% of them wear them to work

 But wearing heels for a prolonged period of time can lead to multiple issues.
 So what are the “heel issues” that affect most women?
 And how can you deal with them?